mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 How can you experience enlightenment?
 Well first, practice egolessness.
 How can you practice egolessness?
 Samadhi; one-pointedness.
 And then, just do it.
 And then if you just do it, there is no design on expecting any reward.
 Just do it; that is *shikantaza*.
 That is really helpful.
 That is really a way of helping people: offering your merit, the merit of your practice, to all sentient beings.

-According to a narrow understanding of human life, first you cut off your weeds, the root of your weeds, [then] you want to be happy.
+According to a narrow understanding of human life, first you cut off the root of your weeds, [then] you want to be happy.
 That's nice; but it is a narrow understanding – because you cannot completely cut off the weeds.
 You cannot destroy weeds.
 Weeds grow any time, anywhere.
 So the important point is arrangement of our circumstances: how to use the weeds.
 Even the weeds are nothing but being, which is helping all sentient beings.

 ##### 1:05:26

 So, that is the conclusion of the main subject in Fukanzazengi.
 That's why Dogen Zenji says that if you do zazen according to what he mentions, very naturally the dharma is manifesting itself, and from the first, dullness and distraction are struck aside.
 That is the meaning of the zazen [we always do].

 If you believe by the zazen that “I should be happy,” or “I want to do something,” this is not real practice.
 You never find peace and harmony this way, because if you believe that, then zazen is always something far from you.
 And not only zazen: you accept yourself as an unhappy person.
-So you yourself are also a person far from the real person – opposed to happiness or unhappiness.
+So you yourself are also a person far from the real person, [if you are] opposed to happiness or unhappiness.
 That's why it's pretty difficult for people to deal with you, and also it's very difficult for you to deal with zazen and whatever you do.
 So, that is not the practice for us.

 ##### 1:07:20 end of recording